-If you’re looking to become a data analyst with no experience, college is an obvious path.
-A college education provides you with a more holistic, philosophical, and broader background behind data analysis and the skills needed to become a data analyst.
+If you’re looking to become a data analyst with no experience, college may seem an obvious path.
+A college education provides you with a holistic, philosophical, and broad background behind data analysis and the skills needed to become a data analyst.
 Nobody would argue with the value of a good college education.

 There are many full- and part-time bootcamps that can help you gain the skills you need.
 Most will cover the core requirements mentioned above, and many are remote-friendly.
 Good bootcamps will also provide career services to help you perform an effective job search after your program.

-When choosing a bootcamp program, be sure to check out success metrics and average starting salaries of their graduates.
-Many boot camps will be transparent about their outcomes, and even have an admission specialist available to answer any questions you may have about the experience.
+When choosing a bootcamp program, check out success metrics and average starting salaries of their graduates.
+Many boot camps will be transparent about their outcomes and even have an admission specialist available to answer any questions you may have about the experience.
 As a potential student, you are entitled to know and understand these numbers so you know you’re making a worthwhile investment.